RachelFurlong-dev/nutritionist-m4/TESTING.md

 <img src="media/error-subscribe.png">

 ### Known Bugs

--   sorting products
+- When a user signs up for a newsletter and already has placed items in the bag - the Success message correctly states a successful signup but appears with contents of bag in the modal - user experience would be improved if the success message didn't include bag products.

-- When a user signs up for a newsltter and already has items already in the basket - the apperance of the success message appears as if it is part of the products modal.
+- Manual testing revealed that users registering a new profile receive an incorrectly formatted email.
+This will be ammended in Google account settings.